-Patty has been a practicing physical therapist in sports and orthopedics, and an athletic trainer, since 2003.
-She attended a combined BS/MS program at Russell Sage College in Troy, New York where she work with a wide variety of sports teams in the area for athletic training; from high school to the professional level.
+Patty, along with her husband Tom, will occasionally serve in a consultant capacity with SPI.
+She has been a practicing physical therapist in sports and orthopedics, and an athletic trainer, since 2003.
+She attended a combined BS/MS program at Russell Sage College in Troy, New York where she worked with a wide variety of sports teams in the area for athletic training; from high school to the professional level.
 The majority of her time in college was spent with Football at the University at Albany.

-After graduating, she moved down to Maryland and has been with the same sports medicine team since.
+After graduating, she moved down to Maryland and was with the same sports medicine team for 14 years.
 She returned to school later on, graduating with her transitional Doctorate from Shenandoah University in 2013.
-She is currently attending Drexel University for a post professional certification program for hand therapy.
-This year she has also received her USA Track and Field level I coaching certification and Specialization in Sports Nutrition from the ISSA.
+She attended Drexel University for a post professional certification program for hand therapy and is currently a certified hand specialist.
+She has also received her USA Track and Field level I coaching certification and Specialization in Sports Nutrition from the ISSA.

 Since her youth, Patty has tried out a wide variety of sports.
 In her younger years, she was in softball, basketball, and martial arts.
 The martial arts carried over into her post collegiate activities with competition and teaching in the Tae Kwon Do style (both ITF and WTF).
 As most adults with busy schedules, she picked up running for another activity in the last decade or so with rock climbing, swimming, and cycling added on to the list as well.